coderaman07/100-Days-of-Code/Readme.md

 Today I learnt about Flutter and Dart basics and how to dive in Flutter.
 Flutter is way more good Android app Developement Language i feel so. moreover you can just develop your Android App and also you can have your Appin IOS with the same codebase and also Samne design.

+## Day 60

+Today I learnt about how to setup the Flutter in Windows OS and how to develop the first basic App in flutter and how to get it running on the Android Emulator.

 ## Contributing